jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 * Fallback: use specified default subject

 # Policy: Closed tickets
+* Use case: despite very clear warnings a ticket has been closed, user still replies.
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * Fallback: reopen

 # Policy: Resolved tickets
+* Use case: despite very clear warnings a ticket has been resolved, user still replies.
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * Fallback: reopen

 # Policy: Unknown tickets
+* Use case: usually if the extension misinterprets a pattern in the email header and can't find the ticket.
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**
 * No fallback

 # Policy: Unknown caller
+* Use case: first time caller
 * **eMail** Bounce to sender and delete
 * **Bounce subject**
 * **Bounce message**